 However, if you mainly want to get to somewhere rather far away, and you'd like to arrive there with a wheel that's still true and contains the same number of spokes you left with, then a strong wheel is what you desire.
 Look for a higher spoke count that you might opt for on a speedy road bike.

-Touring bike tyres
+Touring bike tires

 Touring bike brakes

-Traditionally, touring bikes had rim brakes and these will certainly do the job for most road based tours.
+Traditionally, touring bikes had rim brakes and these will certainly do the job for most road-based tours.
 However, disc brakes do provide far superior stopping power, especially in the wet.

 Since disc brakes don't rely upon the rim to bring the bike to a halt, they also reduce the risk of the rims becoming worn through debris building up on the pads.

 Add in that many touring cyclists are carrying luggage, therefore adding to the overall load, powerful brakes that work in all weathers do seem like a sensible addition.
-However, not everyone likes the appearance of disc brakes on a traditional steel machine and the pads are just a tiny bit harder to replace and set up which is worth considering if you're maintaining your bike on the road.
+However, not everyone likes the appearance of disc brakes on a traditional steel machine and the pads are a tiny bit harder to replace and set up, which is worth considering if you're maintaining your bike on the road.

 Luggage and Lights on a touring bike